 We need to advocate for the human dignity of the poor who are the most vulnerable and marginalised.
 In our advocacy for justice for the poor and our interaction with various authorities and law-makers influencing policy, we can ensure that we serve the poor in a way that changes their lives.

 We are continuously trying to strengthen our communication.
 We have established a National Council office.
 We have launched our new website and published our first newsletter.
 In addition, you can find us on Twitter and Instagram.
 All this is aimed at enhancing our interaction with you, our members, volunteers and friends.
 We will continue to find new ways of communicating without losing our core values of ‘serving the poor’.

 I would like to quote Renato Lima de Oliveira, 16th General President – SSVP:

-“We need to emphasize that Vincentians form an “international charity network” and that they seek sanctification through committed service towards those who live in poverty.
-(We are represented in 153 Countries).
+“We need to emphasize that Vincentians form an “international charity network” (we are represented in 153 countries) and that we seek sanctification through committed service towards those who live in poverty.
 Our spiritual life is the first thing we must think about.
 We should take into account our holiness before doing the charity work or taking on any administrative role in the structure.
-The compassionate and tolerant heart of the Vincentian leaders is the secret to avoid disputes and strife within our organization.
+The compassionate and tolerant heart of the Vincentian leaders is the secret to avoid disputes and strife within our organisation.
 Above all, a contentious posture is neither Christian, nor evangelical, nor Vincentian.
 We can always disagree, but with charity and respect.
-Opinion must yield to collective thought, as was the desire of our founders, who chose the “collegiate foundation” as a pillar for making decisions in the SSVP.
+Opinion must yield to collective thought, as was the desire of our founders, who chose the “collegiate foundation” as a pillar for making decisions in the SSVP.”